ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Appendix

 \subsection{Implementation Details}

 We provide a detailed description of our implementation to ensure the reproducibility of our results.
-Our experiments are built upon the internal \texttt{verl} reinforcement learning framework and executed on a cluster equipped with Huawei Ascend NPUs.

-\myparagraph{Model and Data} The core of our agent is the \texttt{Qwen2.5-3B-Instruct} model, which serves as a shared backbone for both the policy and value networks.
+Our experiments are built upon the internal \texttt{verl} reinforcement learning framework and executed on a cluster equipped with H20. . \myparagraph{Model and Data} The core of our agent is the \texttt{Qwen2.5-3B-Instruct} model, which serves as a shared backbone for both the policy and value networks.
 To manage memory consumption during training, we enable gradient checkpointing.
 The agent was trained on the \texttt{hot\_benchmark} dataset, which is formatted to match the structure of Natural Questions (NQ).
 For data processing, we set the maximum prompt length to 2048 tokens, the maximum response length for generation to 500 tokens, and the maximum observation length from the environment to 500 tokens.

+Our model is fine-tuned on a unified training set merging the training splits of Natural Questions (NQ, 79,168 samples) and HotpotQA (90,447 samples), sourced from the FlashRAG dataset.

 \myparagraph{Training Algorithms} In our experiments, we compared two policy optimization algorithms: the standard Proximal Policy Optimization (PPO) and Group Relative Policy Optimization (GRPO).
 To ensure a fair comparison, both algorithms were trained under an identical hyperparameter configuration.
 The models were trained for a single epoch.
-The optimizer was configured with a learning rate of \texttt{1e-6} and a learning rate warmup ratio of 0.285.
+The optimizer was configured with a learning rate of \texttt{1e-5} and a learning rate warmup ratio of 0.285.
 For policy updates, we used a training batch size of 512 episodes.
 This batch was processed using PPO mini-batches of size 256, which were further divided into micro-batches of size 64.
 To stabilize training and prevent the policy from deviating excessively from the reference model, we incorporated a KL divergence penalty with a coefficient ($\beta$) of \texttt{0.001}, calculated using the \texttt{low\_var\_kl} formulation.
 For credit assignment, we used a discount factor ($\gamma$) of 0.99 and Generalized Advantage Estimation (GAE) with a $\lambda$ of 0.95.
 During the rollout phase, a temperature of 1.0 was used for action sampling.